Pontesbury

-Pontesbury (/pɒntsbəri/ PONTS-bər-ee) is a village and civil parish in Shropshire and is approximately eight miles southwest of Shrewsbury.
+Pontesbury (/pɒntsbəri/ PONTS-bər-ee) is a village and civil parish in Shropshire, and is approximately eight miles southwest of Shrewsbury.
 In the 2011 census, the village had a population of 1,873 and the parish had a population of 3,227.
 The village of Minsterley is just over a mile further southwest.
 The A488 road runs through the village, on its way from Shrewsbury to Bishop's Castle.
 The Rea Brook flows close by to the north with the village itself nestling on the northern edge of the Shropshire Hills AONB.
-Shropshire County Council in their current Place Plan detail the development strategy and refer to Pontesbury and neighbouring Minsterley as towns.
+Shropshire Council in their 2015 Place Plan detail the development strategy and refer to Pontesbury and neighbouring Minsterley as towns.

 Local government

 The village is the seat of an extensive civil parish, with its own parish council grouped into five wards, representing the village and outlying areas such as the villages and hamlets of Pontesford, Plealey, Asterley, Cruckton, Cruckmeole, Arscott, Lea Cross, Malehurst etc., as well as Habberley (which was previously a civil parish in its own right until 1967).
 It hosts an official Pontesbury Parish website.

-It is represented on the unitary Shropshire Council and in parliament in the Shrewsbury and Atcham constituency.
+It is represented on the unitary Shropshire Council and in parliament in the Shrewsbury constituency.